skolbot.AI Chatbot for Schools

 Measurement toolGoogle Search Console, SemrushManual monitoring + AI-specific tools

-Universities that implement structured Schema.org markup gain an average of 12 additional GEO visibility points compared to those that have not (Source: Skolbot GEO monitoring, 500 queries × 6 countries × 3 AI engines, Feb.
+Universities that implement structured Schema.org markup gain an average of 12 additional GEO visibility points compared to those that have not (Source: Skolbot GEO monitoring, 500 queries x 6 countries x 3 AI engines, Feb.
 2026).
 This is the highest-ROI GEO lever available: a one-time technical investment with lasting effect.

-Four GEO levers specific to UK higher education
+Four GEO levers specific to Australian higher education

-For a UK institution, priority markup types are:
+For an Australian institution, priority markup types are:

-For a full technical implementation guide, see our article on structured data that makes your school visible in AI.
+For a full technical implementation guide, see our article on structured data that makes your university visible in AI.

 2. Entity density: make your institution unmistakably identifiable

 AI models assess institutional credibility by cross-referencing mentions across trusted third-party sources.
-For UK universities and private higher education providers, priority sources include:
+For Australian universities and registered higher education providers, priority sources include:

-Ensure your UCAS programme data is current, complete, and matches the information on your own website.
+Ensure your UAC and VTAC program data is current, complete, and matches the information on your own website.
 Inconsistencies between sources reduce AI citation confidence.

 4. Conversational content structure for AI extraction

-Our guide on whether your school is visible in ChatGPT provides a 30-minute diagnostic methodology to assess your current GEO standing.
+Our guide on whether your university is visible in ChatGPT provides a 30-minute diagnostic methodology to assess your current GEO standing.

 Building a combined SEO + GEO strategy in 2026